An Investigation into the Relationship Between

 During the period April 21st to 25th, 2017, we had the opportunity to directly compare the impact of a CME glancing blow, and that of the solar wind from a coronal hole.
 Both impacts show similar amplitudes but the solar wind is significantly more prolonged.

-Such activity implies that a significant response may be expected from solar wind disturbances, within the upper atmosphere, in the form of energy induced pressure variations with a resultant ‘tidal’ movement likely at lower levels.
+Such activity implies that a significant response may be expected from solar wind disturbances, within the upper atmosphere, in the form of energy induced pressure and thermal variations with a resultant ‘tidal’ movement likely at lower levels.

 To develop the idea further and assess whether there was a real, identifiable reaction in surface weather patterns, rather than simply a random variation, we can inspect the recorded atmosphere charts for those points in time that we have been considering and compare them with similar charts for the same point in time for other years around the same period.

 Examining, firstly, the noted cold winter periods, we can use 2007 and 2008 as our control group where we find that on the Ap chart there was no serious dip recorded, in fact figures for the time were rather average.
 Examining then the deep atmosphere charts for those years we find that they also show average winter conditions.